-Migration adds about 50 thousand people to Fife's population over the projection period.
-On average of the 23 wards, the calibrated estimate of migration across the projection period is 3.8% away from the direct projection, less than one third the deviation of the projection with no variation between wards (Table 3).
-The distance between the calibrated and direct projections is particularly great in St Andrews (14%).
+Migration adds about 50,000 people to Fife's population over the projection period.
+On average across the 23 wards, the calibrated estimate of migration across the projection period is 3.8% away from than the direct projection, less than one third the deviation of the projection with no variation between wards (Table 3).
+The difference between the calibrated and direct projections is particularly great in St Andrews (14%).

-Not surprisingly, the distance between the projections is greater when age is considered.
-The calibrated projection is on average 11.5% away from the direct projection of an age-group's net migration, compared to 3.8% for the total.
-For Dunfermline and St Andrews, age group estimates are on average 16% and 40% from the direct projection, but while large these discrepancies are very much less than for the projection with no variation between wards.
+Not surprisingly, the difference between the projections is greater when age is considered.
+The calibrated projection is on average 11.5% away from than the direct projection of an age-group's net migration, compared to 3.8% for the total.
+For Dunfermline and St Andrews, age-group estimates are on average 16 and 40% different from the direct projection, but while large these discrepancies are very much less than for the projection with no variation between wards.

-15-19 year olds in St Andrews provide the largest discrepancy.
-The projection with calibrated estimates projects an addition of 25 thousand to the 15-19 year old through migration over the period, to a cohort that remains between one and two thousand as students age out of that age group and are replenished by newcomers.
-The projection with direct estimates indicates an addition of 18 thousand.
-Out-migration at ages 20-24 remove almost all the in-migrating students.
+The 15-19-year age group in St Andrews registers the largest discrepancy (not shown in the table).
+The projection with calibrated estimates projects that 25,000 15-19 year olds will move to the area over the period, joining a cohort that nonetheless remains between 1,000 and 2,000 as students age out of that age group and are replenished by newcomers.
+The projection with direct estimates indicates in-movement of 18,000 15-19 year olds.
+Out-migration at ages 20-24 removes almost all the in-migrating students.